mnsekh111/IOT-Projects/Assign3/Arduino_Sketch/AnalogInput/README.md

 'Low Poten,' lowPotenval
 'High Poten,' highPotenVal

-After thus, the arduino sketch repeatedly reads the analog pins to get the values of potentiometer and LDR and publishes it to the serial buffer.
+After thus, the arduino sketch repeatedly reads the analog pins to get the values of potentiometer and LDR and publishes it to the serial buffer every 100 ms.